THE LAYMAN’S QUANT LEXICON

 Utility Theory

-A mathematical representation in economics to model preferences, satisfaction, or usefulness experienced by a consumer from consuming goods or services.
+A mathematical framework in economics and finance to model preferences, satisfaction, or usefulness derived from consuming goods or services.

 Value at Risk (VaR)